 Global Alliance – mobilizing Filipinos

-Philippine Challenge has been sending missionaries to other countries since 2003.
+Philippine Challenge has been sending mission workers to other countries since 2003.
 The Philippines officially became a mobilization center in 2010, with the formation of the OC Global Alliance.
-Currently, PC has 10 missionaries in three countries, with another six interns raising support and continuing training.
-“Our missionaries have been evangelists, teachers, professors, engineers, athletes and pastors,” says Rich.
+Currently, PC has 10 mission workers in three countries, with another six interns raising support and continuing training.
+“Our mission workers have been evangelists, teachers, professors, engineers, athletes and pastors,” says Rich.
 The success of the Philippines as a sending country, and as church planters within the country, centers on one key aspect – the Filipino people.
-“Filipinos are successful missionaries because they are friendly, easy going in their nature and fun loving people as a nation,” says Rich.
+“Filipinos are successful mission workers because they are friendly, easy going in their nature and fun loving people as a nation,” says Rich.
 “They are willing to adapt to different cultures and changes and are skilled in many different fields.
 Filipino people have easily adapted to different cultures around the world and have been able to take and share the gospel in places where Westerners are not able to go.”

 God has brought about amazing things through the Filipinos living around the world.
-Filipino missionaries face many challenges as they continue to partner with other nations in seeing the Great Commission fulfilled.
-Similar to Western missionaries, Filipinos struggle with leaving homes and families in order to adapt to another culture.
-An added struggle is the nature of the Filipino church and its outlook on supporting missionaries.
-Rich says: “Many Filipino churches are not used to supporting missionaries because sending missionaries has not been a part of the DNA of the church.
-So changing the culture of the church in regards to supporting Filipino missionaries is sometimes a slow process.”
+Filipino mission workers face many challenges as they continue to partner with other nations in seeing the Great Commission fulfilled.
+Similar to Western mission workers, Filipinos struggle with leaving homes and families in order to adapt to another culture.
+An added struggle is the nature of the Filipino church and its outlook on supporting mission workers.
+Rich says: “Many Filipino churches are not used to supporting mission workers because sending mission workers has not been a part of the DNA of the church.
+So changing the culture of the church in regards to supporting Filipino mission workers is sometimes a slow process.”

 The evangelical world in the Philippines is continuing to grow, and with that growth comes the desire to go, serve and be Christ among the nations of the world.